jlevy/strif/README.md

 # strif

-Strif is a tiny (only a few hundred loc) library of string- and file-related utilities for Python 2.
+Strif is a tiny (only a few hundred loc) library of string- and file-related utilities for Python 2.7 and 3.6.

-Why bother, if it's so short?
-Because it saves time, fills in gaps, avoids clumsy repetition, and has no other dependencies.

 The goal is to complement the standard libs, not replace or wrap them.
 It's basically an assembly of some functions and tricks that have repeatedly shown value in various projects.

+**Why bother, if it's so short?**
+Because it saves time, fills in gaps, avoids clumsy repetition, and has zero dependencies.

+**Is it mature?**
+I've used these tools individually in production situations, but it's not a comprehensively tested library.

 ## Highlights